jenslys/twitch-api-wrapper/README.md

 1. Hit the button above.
 1. Leave everything as default.
-1. Added the requried env variables as listed above.
+1. Add the requried env variables as listed above.